tishaanderson/README-4-Newbie/README.md

 <img width="75%" alt="New README files (Raw Markdown and Preview) Displayed Side-by-Side" src="./assets/images/readmePreviewSide-by-side.png">

-    Don't forget to kill your terminal after populating your new READNME!
+    Don't forget to kill your terminal after populating your new README!
 You can find it on the top-right side of your terminal container.
 This will help prevent any issues with future projects.

 <img width="50%" alt="New README files (Raw Markdown and Preview) Displayed Side-by-Side" src="./assets/images/KillTerminalButton.png">